shpetimhaxhiu/pp-fe-assignment/README.md

 # pp-fe-assignment

-This project is for only for demonstration coding skills.
+This project is only for demonstration coding skills.

 ## Project Setup